-AASHTO 6.13.6.1.3 allows a compression joint in arches and similar members to be designed to transmit the design forces at the splice either entirely through a bolted connection or by a combination of a mill-tobear condition and high strength bolts sharing the load.
+AASHTO LRFD Bridge Design Specifications Article 6.13.6.1.2 allows a compression joint in arches and similar members to be designed to transmit the design forces at the splice either entirely through a bolted connection or by a combination of a mill-to-bear condition and high strength bolts sharing the load.
 The milled end is allowed to carry no more than 50 percent of the required force.
-Although the use of a connection relying entirely on the bolts to carry the design forces requiring additional bolts at the splice, this design approach is considered less expensive in total due to the elimination of the mill-tobear requirements for rib ends and presents a lower potential for problems in the field due to lack-of-fit conditions.
+Although the use of a connection relying entirely on the bolts to carry the design forces requires additional bolts at the splice, this design approach is considered less expensive in total due to the elimination of the mill-to-bear requirements for rib ends and presents a lower potential for problems in the field due to lack-of-fit conditions.